cucumber-attic/cucumber-ruby-spike-donotuse/README.md

 Gherkin-formatted feature files.
 The lib directory will contain your mappings.

-Once you have written some features and the mappings from the actions described in them onto code that drives your system, you can start executing the features:
+Once you have written some features and the mappings from the instructions described in them onto code that drives your system, you can start executing the features: